STOWouters/philePaginator/README.md

 - when visiting `/blog/project`, _only_ the pages under the `project` subfolder are listed

-And let's do it even more: we want to limit the pages to be listed to 5, but allow pagination for visitors that want to move back/forth.
+And let's do it even more: we want to limit the pages to be listed to 5 posts, but allow pagination for visitors that want to move back/forth.

 _Hell yeah!_ This plugin does that all for you.